 About Dr. Christopher Gillis

 Dr. Gillis is a neurosurgeon with a focus on complex spine disorders.
 He graduated with distinction in 2004 from Dalhousie University with a BSc.
 Biology, and went onto get his medical degree from the Schulich School of Medicine at the University of Western Ontario in London, ON in 2008.
-He then completed a neurosurgery residency at University of British Columbia in Vancouver, B.C. and subsequently trained in minimally invasive and complex spine surgery during a clinical fellowship at Rush University Medical Center in Chicago.
+He then completed a neurosurgery residency at the University of British Columbia in Vancouver, B.C. and subsequently trained in minimally invasive and complex spine surgery during a clinical fellowship at Rush University Medical Center in Chicago.

-Dr. Gillis was the Spine Program’s Medical Director and an Assistant Professor in the Division of Neurosurgery at University of Nebraska Medical Center.
+Dr. Gillis was the Spine Program’s Medical Director and an Assistant Professor in the Division of Neurosurgery at the University of Nebraska Medical Center.

 He is a fellow of the American Association of Neurological Surgeons (AANS) and member of Congress of Neurological Surgeons (CNS) and the spine and peripheral nerve subsection of AAND/CNS.